Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Related Work

 \paragraph{Multi-Objective Optimisation}

-Decision-making in CPS cyber incident response must balance cybersecurity, safety, and operational continuity.
-Li et al.~\cite{Li2018} propose a multi-objective optimisation framework for intrusion response in ICSs, prioritising Pareto-optimal security strategies using a distance-based metric.
-However, it does not account for unknown vulnerabilities or emerging attack vectors, limiting responsiveness in dynamic environments.
-Zebrowski et al.~\cite{Zebrowski2022} present a similar optimisation-based approach using Bayesian Networks to assess cascading cyberattack impacts and minimise catastrophic consequences.
-Yet, their framework assumes static cybersecurity configurations and lacks adaptability to evolving threats.
+Decision-making in CI incident response must balance cybersecurity, safety, and operational resilience.
+Rehak et al. \cite{Rehak2019} introduce a methodology for assessing CI resilience by evaluating robustness, recovery, and adaptive capacity.
+However, their model is essentially static and focused on pre-incident conditions rather than real-time response.
+Li et al.~\cite{Li2018} propose a multi-objective optimisation framework for intrusion response in ICSs, prioritising Pareto-optimal strategies, yet it does not account for unknown vulnerabilities or emerging vectors.
+Similarly, Zebrowski et al.~\cite{Zebrowski2022} use BNs to assess cascading impacts but assume static configurations.
+While Shimizu et al.~\cite{Shimizu2025} proposed a vulnerability management chaining framework integrating CVSS, EPSS, and KEV metrics, their work is tailored to enterprise IT and lacks the multi-objective weighting necessary to balance the high-availability requirements of CI environments.
+Our research addresses these limitations by using a Bayesian confidence calibration technique to model emerging threat uncertainty and implementing an iterative multi-objective optimisation cycle to tailor strategies for real-time CI incident mitigation.

-To address these limitations, our research uses a Bayesian confidence calibration technique to model uncertainty from unknown or emerging attack vectors.
-It also implements an iterative countermeasure portfolio refinement cycle, guided by feedback from previously evaluated mitigation strategies.
-These innovations support the development of adaptive, context-aware CPS security strategies tailored for real-time decision-making under uncertainty.

 \paragraph{Railway CBTC Systems}